 This is a time of year for reflection.
-My grandfather died just before Christmas thirty years ago.
+My grandfather died just before Christmas thirty-four years ago.
 It feels, as is so often the case with memory, like it was just yesterday.
 That first, personal encounter with death confirms for me that our most important learnings do not happen in school.
 My mind is drawn home to an exposed patch of barren land close to where I grew up in the West of Ireland.

 In his poem, “A Christmas Childhood”, Patrick Kavanagh evokes “the wonder of a Christmas townland, the winking glitter of a frosty dawn”.
 This is a place that I see vividly as I look out today on a grey, dark, Belgian day.
 It is in keeping with this evocation that I find myself remembering December childhood evenings in my hometown of Galway, ambling, carefree, along the farmers’ market, under the shadow of St Nicholas’ Church clock tower, watching the last of the Christmas trees being haggled for; the scraggy, final remnants left standing against the railings of St Patrick’s National School, like some bereft, abandoned souls.

 On June 16, 1904, James Joyce went out on a first date in Dublin with a young chambermaid from Galway named Nora Barnacle.
 Could anyone have foretold that this modest daughter of an illiterate alcoholic would become the bedrock and inspiration of one of the twentieth century’s greatest minds?
 That date – now known as Bloomsday – is immortalised in Joyce’s most famous work, Ulysses.
 In fact, the admirable Barnacle dominated much of Joyce’s work (most notably documented in Molly Bloom’s soliloquy), perhaps most profoundly as the result of an adolescent relationship that Nora had when she was just 15.
-Although Galwegian, Michael Bodkin, died from tuberculosis when Barnacle was just a teenager, the author carried a fierce jealousy over this youthful, ill-fated affection.
-When Joyce returned to Galway in 1912 he visited Bodkin’s grave at Rahoon cemetery.
+Although Galwegian, Michael Bodkin, died from tuberculosis when Barnacle was just a teenager.
+Joyce carried a fierce jealousy over this youthful, ill-fated affection.
+When he returned to Galway in 1912, he visited Bodkin’s grave at Rahoon cemetery.
 He would have walked past St. Nicholas’ Church, past the house on Shantalla Road where my grandfather subsequently died, until he arrived at the grave of the teenage boy who had serenaded his Nora on a miserably wet and wintry Galway night, only to die a week later.
 Joyce carried this jealousy with him throughout his life with potent intensity, the ghosts from Rahoon with him always, resurfacing in – and profoundly informing – his finest writing.